adadgio/neo4j-js-ng2/README.md

 - Copy `src/assets/neo4j.settings.json.dist` to `src/assets/neo4j.settings.json` and change with your settings
 - Change client `authBasic` value to `Basic: <authString>`.
 Auth string is a **base64 encode** `username:password`

+*Note:* various settings like node colors and default labels are customizable in the JSON or on the fly!

 ## Simple queries

 Simple queries let you pop nodes on the graph very quickly without writing cypher queries.
 Simple queries are types in the main exploration search bar.